-ACADEMY YEAR NINE CURRICULUM SUMMARY - SUMMER TERM 2024 DRAMA This term, students will be exploring Dennis Kelly's play 'DNA'.
+YEAR NINE CURRICULUM SUMMARY - SUMMER TERM 2025

+DRAMA This term, students will be exploring Dennis Kelly's play 'DNA'.
 They will learn how to approach a script practically, considering staging and how to use theatrical skills effectively.
 They will also be given to opportunity to perform to each other and explore the characters in the play through theatrical techniques.
-FRENCH Students will study the topic of holidays in the present, past and future tenses - where you normally go, where you went last year and where you plan to go next year - encouraging them to grow in confidence by regularly using key GCSE-requisite grammar.
+FRENCH Students will begin the Summer Term reviewing their knowledge of French food and looking at what is served in French school canteens (compared to UK ones), touching also on a variety of dietary choices - meat-eating, vegetarian and veganism etc. We will then look at issues for endangered species and around the pollution of the oceans impacting on sea life.
+Pupils will then look at possible eco-friendly actions, bringing the past tense to talk about what they have been doing to help the planet and then the future what they would like to do more of.
+In the final half term of the year, students will study the topic of holidays in the present, past and future tenses - where you normally go, where you went last year and where you plan to go next year - encouraging them to grow in confidence by regularly using key GCSE-requisite grammar.
 They will discuss travel, holiday activities and their reliance on the weather, and tackle role plays on useful tourist situations such as booking accommodation and eating out.
-In the final half term of the year, students will discuss their experiences at school in more detail (timetable/facilities/teachers/uniform), finishing with a GCSE-style speaking assessment requiring a photocard description.
 GEOGRAPHY Students will continue with their studies of how and why coastal landscapes change by exploring the impact of climate change on the coast.
 They will draw on a range of geographical skills to do this, beginning to understand the challenges facing local and global coastal locations and questioning the future threats.
 Students will end the term by studying the role of the UK in the wider world.
 This focus on human geography will allow students to understand more about the contemporary human processes that are shaping the UK and acknowledge that it is not just physical processes (that they have previously studied) that do this.
 They will continue to develop their application of knowledge and make links between and within the content they are studying, through places, locations and key concepts.
 HISTORY Year Nine historians will undertake two main investigations in order to bridge the gap between Key Stage three and GCSE History.
 These investigations will be based on the Cold War era and the Korean and Vietnam wars.
 The aim will be to work on higher-level source evaluation and writing skills as well as to acquire new knowledge.
-LIFE SKILLS This term students will begin with the statutory relationships topic, focusing on committed relationships, consent and keeping themselves safe through positive relationship choices.
-We will explore Female Genital Mutilation, contraception and protection from STIs, reducing the risks of unplanned pregnancy and the legal, emotional and social consequences of sharing explicit images.
-The final term will focus on enterprise, employability skills and the range of post-16 options students have available, including the effective use of our careers platform, Unifrog and how to get the most out of the content provided on there.
+HOSPITALITY & CATERING Students will continue to expand on this knowledge and skills, applying these skills to whole meal preparation as well as understanding budgeting and dietary needs of different people.
+LIFE SKILLS This term, students will begin with an introduction to enterprise and employability skills, helping them understand what makes a successful employee and how businesses operate.
+They will also explore a range of post- 16 options, including apprenticeships, sixth form and college pathways, using our careers platform, Unifrog, to research careers and make informed decisions about their future.
 MUSIC During the first half of the term, students will be looking at 'The role of a DJ' and learning about the origins and cultural context of the performance art.
 They will develop their understanding of how a song is structured and will attempt some basic beatmatching and mixing techniques.
 During the second half of the term, they will look at 'Rock 'n' Roll and 'Rock Anthems', which will culminate in learning to play a rock song in groups.
-PHYSICAL EDUCATION In games-based activities the focus will be on improving the quality and range of skills such as striking, receiving, shooting and beating an opponent.
-These will be developed in small sided, modified and full game situations.
-Within athletics, students will have the opportunity to replicate running, jumping and throwing skills, developing specific techniques for events in order to improve their performance from previous years.
-These lessons will highlight the benefit of athletics-based movements to fitness and of being healthy and active.